mbbatukan/KaggleCompetitionSpamNotSpam/README.md

 # KaggleCompetitionSpamNotSpam

-This repository contains files for private Kaggle machine learning competition
+This repository contains files for a private Kaggle machine learning competition